dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/jemalloc.md

 title: jemalloc Extension
 ---

 The `jemalloc` extension replaces the system's memory allocator with [jemalloc](https://jemalloc.net/).
-Unlike other DuckDB extensions, the `jemalloc` extension is statically linked and cannot be installed or loaded during runtime.
+Unlike other DataMiner extensions, the `jemalloc` extension is statically linked and cannot be installed or loaded during runtime.

 ## Availability

-The Linux and macOS versions of DuckDB ship with the `jemalloc` extension by default.
+The Linux and macOS versions of DataMiner ship with the `jemalloc` extension by default.
 On Windows, this extension is not available.